spotlightpa/poor-richard/content/news/2024-08-29-SPLVBELEXCASES.md

 In other words, he believes state law would need to change to explicitly allow voters who cast a provisional ballot in this situation to have that ballot counted.

-After the ACLU and Public Interest Law Center appealed the decision, the Commonwealth Court ordered all parties to submit their written arguments by Aug.
+After the ACLU and Public Interest Law Center appealed the decision, Commonwealth Court ordered all parties to submit their written arguments by Aug.
 23.

 “I think the Commonwealth Court is very much aware of the various cases that have great importance for the November election,” McKenzie said.
 “It&#39;s all but guaranteed in this \[case\] that no matter which way they rule at the appellate court, the case will be appealed to the Pennsylvania Supreme Court.
 Obviously it&#39;s really important to have this issue resolved prior to the November election.”

-A definitive decision from the Commonwealth Court or state Supreme Court could dictate how these kinds of provisional ballots are treated statewide in November, regardless of how individual counties have decided to count them in the past.
+A definitive decision from Commonwealth Court or the state Supreme Court could dictate how these kinds of provisional ballots are treated statewide in November, regardless of how individual counties have decided to count them in the past.

 ## In Washington County, voters’ right to know they made an error